Katie Anderton: Club career

 Anderton began her career with Preston North End Girls, later joining Tranmere Rovers Ladies.
-She joined Blackburn Rovers Ladies in 2003 and has been one of the most prolific goalscorers in the club's history.
+In 2003, she joined Blackburn Rovers Ladies and has been one of the most prolific goalscorers in the club's history.
 She captained the team during the 2003-04 season, when Rovers won promotion to the FA Women's Premier League Northern Division for the first time.
-In 2006 Rovers were promoted to the FA Women's Premier League National Division.
+In 2006, Rovers were promoted to the FA Women's Premier League National Division.

-In February 2007, Anderton signed a three-month deal to play for American Women's Premier Soccer League (WPSL) team FC Indiana from May that year, returning to the UK in time for the start of the 2007-08 season.
+In February 2007, Anderton signed a three-month deal to play for American Women's Premier Soccer League (WPSL) team FC Indiana started from May 2007, returning to the England in time for the start of the 2007-08 season.
 Indiana's coach Shek Borkowski already boasted a star-studded forward line, including Elena Danilova, Mónica Ocampo and Lauren Sesselmann.

 Anderton reportedly signed for FA WSL club Doncaster Rovers Belles on 1 June 2010.
 However, she continued to play for Blackburn and when The Belles announced their final squad in February 2011 Anderton was not present.
 It was later reported that anterior cruciate ligament damage scuppered the transfer.
 Anderton eventually departed Rovers as a club legend and record goalscorer during the winter break of the 2010-11 campaign.

-She joined Blackburn for a second spell in October 2011, scoring three goals from seven league starts from a deeper midfield role in 2011–12.
+She joined Blackburn for a second spell in October 2011, scoring three goals from seven league starts from a deeper midfield role in 2011–12 season.
 In 2014 Anderton returned to Blackburn for a third spell, having spent part of the previous season with rivals Preston North End.